tsy24/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 User requests to <u>find tasks with matching keywords(<a href="#uc17-find-a-task">UC17</a>)</u>.
-    * 1a1.
-NurseyBook shows a list of tasks that matches the user's query (by description)

-      Use case ends.

 * 2a.
 The list of tasks is empty.